robgineer/fun_with_python/README.md

-Repo for simple visualisations using python libraries.
+Codebas for simple visualisations using python.

 Currently only a simple "financial data analysis" using open source APIs has been checked in.
 Lots of room for expansion...